rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/manage-clusters/nodes-and-node-pools.md

 ### Labeling Nodes to be Ignored with kubectl

-To add a node that will be ignored by Rancher, use `kubectl` to create a node that has the following label:
+To add a node that is ignored by Rancher, use `kubectl` to create a node that has the following label:

 ```
 cattle.rancher.io/node-status: ignore
 ```

-**Result:** If you add the node to a cluster, Rancher will not attempt to sync with this node.
+**Result**: If you add the node to a cluster, Rancher skips syncing with this node.
 The node can still be part of the cluster and can be listed with `kubectl`.

-If the label is added before the node is added to the cluster, the node will not be shown in the Rancher UI.
+If the label is added before the node is added to the cluster, the node is not shown in the Rancher UI.

-If the label is added after the node is added to a Rancher cluster, the node will not be removed from the UI.
+If the label is added after the node is added to a Rancher cluster, the node is not removed from the UI.

-If you delete the node from the Rancher server using the Rancher UI or API, the node will not be removed from the cluster if the `nodeName` is listed in the Rancher settings in the Rancher API under `v3/settings/ignore-node-name`.
+If you delete the node from the Rancher server using the Rancher UI or API, the node is not removed from the cluster if the `nodeName` is listed in the Rancher settings in the Rancher API under `v3/settings/ignore-node-name`.